How to take back control of your skin with effective adult treatments that truly work.

-When you’re faced with adult acne, treatment spans the ineffectual to the downright aggressive.
+When you’re faced with adult skin problems, treatment spans the ineffectual to the downright aggressive.
 Here we talk all aspects of this most loathed skin condition, how it works its way into every facet of life and how best to calm things down.

-Adult acne is not necessarily linked to those who had teenage acne, either.
+Adult skin issues are not necessarily linked to those who had teenage problems, either.
 Far more common is the link to a substantial stressor, bereavement or catastrophic event.
-A sudden bout of angry cystic acne might appear to come from nowhere but emotional and hormonal factors always show up in the skin.
+A sudden bout of angry skin might appear to come from nowhere but emotional and hormonal factors always show up in the skin.

-Reasons for a sudden adult acne breakout could be:
+Reasons for a sudden adult breakout could be:

 Stress and anxiety are well documented to exacerbate pre-existing skin conditions.